 Tell that story instead, and keep the facts about caches and command lines to internal meetings.

 Your company profile is valuable during the discovery, consideration, preference/intent and purchase phase of your sales funnel.
 At each of these stages, it should provide relevant information, not try to “sell” clients on your brand.

 A company profile should, therefore, approach information from the perspective of clients, not the company itself.
 It should be about what the client wants to read, not what the company wants to say.

 At discovery, the client wants to know what they get out of dealing with you.
 They are only interested in what you can do only in so far as it solves a problem for them.
-This applies to consideration as well and these two stages will skew their preference to you and lead to purchase.
+This applies to consideration as well, and these two stages will skew their preference to you and lead to a purchase.